isabella232/bm-nodejs-live-agent-transfer/full-sample/solutions/README.md

     from the agent.

-    Navigate to https://PROJECT_ID.appspot.com to view the list of conversation threads, join a conversation, and respond using the simple CRM interface.
+    Navigate to https://PROJECT_ID.appspot.com to view the list of conversation threads, join a conversation, and respond.

     See the [Test an agent](https://developers.google.com/business-communications/business-messages/guides/set-up/agent#test-agent) guide if you need help retrieving your test business URL.

 ## Datastore schema for saving conversation history

 Thread:
 * brandId - (string) The unique identifier for the brand.
 * conversationId - (string) The unique identifier for the converastion between the user and business.
 * displayName - (string) The name of the last entity that sent a message, either the user or the business.
 * lastMessageText - (string) The last message sent or received.
 * lastUpdated - (datetime) The date and time the last message was sent or received.
 * state - (string) Represents the state of the thread, managed by a bot, in queue for live agent, or manged by a live agent.

 Message:
 * conversationId - (string) The unique identifier for the converastion between the user and business.
 * messageId - (string) The unique identifier for the message that was sent or received.
 * displayName - (string) The name of the  entity that sent a message, either the user or the business.
 * mssageText - (string) The message tetx sent or received.
 * userType - (string) Who sent the message, the CRM or the user.
 * createdDate - (datetime) The date and time the last message was sent or received.